 Operate ESBSs with debris cleaners in automatic mode.
 Set cleaning frequency as required to maintain clean screens and good fish condition.
 Change cleaning frequency as needed.

-Inspect each ESBS by underwater video once per month in April, May, and June.
+Inspect each ESBS by underwater video once per month in March (*2020 only), April, May, and June.
 Conduct similar inspections in August and October, focusing on at least three turbine units at the judgment of Project personnel.
 Spot check VBSs at the same time.

 If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures defined in section 3.2.2.
 In no case should a turbine unit be operated with a missing or a known non-operating or damaged ESBS, except as noted.